ipfs/ipfs/ROADMAP-TO-1.0.0.md

 Here you will find a comprehensive list of the various challenges and milestones in the IPFS Project to reach version 1.0.0.
 They are not ordered in any way at the moment, merely grouped.

+### Sustainability and Governance

+These are some of the milestones to hit to create a active, sustainable, inclusive and participatory governance model for IPFS.

+- [x] Organize IPFS All Hands.
+- [ ] Have IPFS lead by a Steering Working Group.
+- [ ] Define several Working Groups focused on different parts of the project (e.g Community Engagement, Documentation and Education, IPFS in Web Browsers).
+- [ ] Define a release plan and long term support plan.

 ### IPFS Use Cases

 These are some use case milestones to drive development.